yahiaosama/authz-schema-sync-check/README.md

       - id: authz-schema-sync-check
 ```

 By default, the hook will look for `schema.zed` and generate/update `models.py` in the current directory.
-You can customize the paths using the `--schema` and `--output` options:
+You can customize the paths and behavior using the following options:

 ```yaml
 repos: